Zemen

 Zemen (Земен [ˈzɛmɛn]) is a town in Pernik Province, western Bulgaria.
 Located near the Pchelina Reservoir on the banks of the Struma River, it is the administrative centre of Zemen Municipality.

 Geography

 Location

 Zemen is located in a mountainous region in southwestern Bulgaria.
 It is located 70 km from Sofia, almost halfway between Radomir and Kyustendil.
 It is located on both banks of the Struma River, in a small valley, which is a prelude to the Zemen Gorge, near the Pchelina Dam.
-Its old name is Belovo.
+Its old name was Belovo.
 The name Zemen was originally given only to the railway station built on his land, and in 1925 the village of Belovo was renamed the village of Zemen.
 The proponents of this name had in mind to revive and preserve the name of the medieval Zemlengrad, which existed not far from the place of the present city of Zemen in the gorge of Struma.
 Since 1974 Zemen has been declared a city and is now the territorial-administrative centre of the Zemen municipality of Pernik region.